doublescoop/Interactive-Lab-Hub/Lab 5/README.md

 1. When does it what it is supposed to do?
     When the user picks up one of the pills, it should be able to detect i) the fact that user has picked up something ii) and the color of the pill
 2. When does it fail?
     It fails when the user is holding the pill too far from the camera or holding both of them or not showing it to the camera at at all or pill is not visible to from the camera's angle.
-Also the position of fingers while holding the pill matters as well.
+Sometimes the user's finger and nails will hide the pill shape and color too much so lead to failure.

 3. When it fails, why does it fail?
-    Because the model is trained in the case where the user is properly holding the pill, visible to the camera, with the right distance. (it cannot be too far)
+    Because the model is trained in the case where the user is properly holding the pill, visible to the camera, with the right distance.
+In the training images, we held the pill pretty close to the camera, not hiding the pill with fingers.
+    Also, some failures were due to the low resolution on Pi camera we're using.
+We assume that RGB layers are not so strong and it did not recognize red so well sometimes.
+The model that performed very well with the laptop webcam did not show the same accuracy with the Pi camera.

 4. Based on the behavior you have seen, what other scenarios could cause problems?
     The user might not know where the camera is.
 (I had a laptop and the pi camera on, and it was bit confusing where to look at since the display was on the laptop)